North-east competitors wanted for Channel 4's Hunted - Evening Express

 Channel 4 are on the prowl to find hardy applicants for a new season of Hunted.

-The reality TV show follows a group of volunteers who become fugitives who live off grid and and are forced to evade a team of expert trackers.
+The reality TV show follows a group of volunteers who become fugitives living off grid and evading a team of expert trackers.

 Casting agency Shine TV are searching for anyone over the age of eighteen who feel like they can disappear from society.